-- 1. Fulfill the general requirements as listed previously. - 2.
-Successfully complete at least 60 credits in an approved program of study, of which 15 credits must be taken at LCCC through course enrollment. - 3.
-Complete 22 credits in general education: College English Series (ENG 105, 106) 6 credits 9 credits Humanities and Social Sciences 3 credits Mathematics Laboratory Science 4 credits - 4.
-Complete core requirements of the appropriate
+- 1. Fulfill the general requirements as listed previously. - Successfully complete at least 60 credits in an approved program of study, of which 15 credits must be taken at LCCC through course enrollment. - 3.
+Complete 22 credits in general education: College English Series (ENG 105, 106) 6 credits Humanities and Social Sciences 9 credits Mathematics 3 credits Laboratory Science 4 credits - Complete core requirements of the appropriate program.

-NOTE: ENG 100 and MAT 090 may not be used to satisfy the credits required in the College English series or the credits required in mathematics or science.
+NÔTE: ENG 100 and MAT 090 may not be used to satisfy the credits required in the College English series or the credits required in mathematics or science.
 All general education courses must be courses numbered 101 or higher.